kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 weight: 2100
 ---

-For those who are new to KubeSphere and looking for a quick way to discover the platform, the all-in-one mode is your best choice to get started.
+For those who are new to KubeSphere and looking for a quick way to discover the [container platform](https://kubesphere.io/), the all-in-one mode is your best choice to get started.
 It features rapid deployment and hassle-free configuration installation with KubeSphere and Kubernetes all provisioned on your machine.

 ## Video Demonstration